Skip to content

 How Did They Get There?

 Any novice user knows that when you burn residual oil on quartz it turns black.
-Well this is no difference than what is occurring here.
+Well this is no difference than what is occurring with black spots on the opaque.
 When the black spots occur, the location is generally inside the nucleation sites on the opaque surface.
 They occur very simply by burning oil in the site.
 There are two separate ways to burn the oil in the site and they are:

 1. Placing oil in the Gavel at temperatures exceeding 600F.
 Or in other words, using it too hot.

-2. Not fully cleaning the nucleation site before reheating.
+2. Not fully cleaning the nucleation site before reheating (most common).

 How To Prevent Them?